barraponto/composed_field/README.txt

 * The following field display settings are available:

-  Unformatted list, Fieldset, HTML list, Table, Accordion, Tabs, Dialog
+  Unformatted list (Default), Fieldset, HTML list, Table, Accordion, Tabs, Dialog

 --- How does it work? ---